Conservation of American bison: Context

 Bison once roamed across most of North America in numbers that reached into the tens of millions.
-Before the 1800s, bison were a keystone species for the native shortgrass prairie habitat as their grazing pressure altered the food web and landscapes in ways that improve biodiversity.
+Before the 19th century, bison were a keystone species for the native shortgrass prairie habitat as their grazing pressure altered the food web and landscapes in ways that improve biodiversity.
 The expanses of grass sustained migrations of an estimated 30 to 60 million American bison which could be found across much of North America.
 While they ranged from the eastern seaboard states to southeast Washington, eastern Oregon, and northeastern California, the greatest numbers were found within the great bison belt on the shortgrass plains east of the Rocky Mountains that stretched from Alberta to Texas.

 The grasslands once included more than 1,500 species of plants, 350 birds, 220 butterflies, and 90 mammals.
 The bison coexisted with elk, deer, pronghorn, swift fox, black-footed ferrets, black-tailed prairie dogs, white-tailed jackrabbits, bears, wolves, coyotes, and cougars.
 The bison scoring the trees with their horns kept them from taking over the open grasslands.
 As bison grazed, they dispersed seeds by excreting them.
-The heterogeneous or varied landscape created by the roaming bison helps birds and millions still arrive each year.
+The heterogeneous or varied landscape created by the roaming bison helps birds of which millions arrive each year.
 Long-billed curlews are a migratory shorebirds that rely on three types of habitats on the prairie – areas with short grass, long grass and mud – for completing their breeding cycle each year.
 Mountain plovers use bison wallows as nesting sites.
 Prairie dogs benefited from the tendency of the bison to graze areas around prairie dog towns.
 The bison enjoyed the regrowth of plants previously cropped by the rodents which reduced the grass cover, making it easier to spot predators.
 Bald eagles, ravens, black-billed magpies, swift foxes, golden eagles, grizzly bears, wolves, beetles, and nematodes benefited from bison carcasses.